Porsche 911 (930): Model history

 Porsche badged the vehicle simply as "Turbo" (although early U.S. units were badged as "Turbo Carrera") and introduced the vehicle at the Paris Auto Show in October 1974 before putting it on sale in the spring of 1975; export to the United States began in 1976.

 The 930 proved very fast but also very demanding to drive, and due to its short wheelbase and rear engine layout, was prone to oversteer and turbo-lag.
 It acquired the nickname "the Widowmaker" after several crashes and deaths attributed to its handling characteristics, which were unfamiliar to many drivers.
 Under certain conditions, applying too much throttle would cause the heavy rear end of the car to swing outward like a pendulum, causing the car to spin out.
 To this day, Porsche corporate employees who drive 911 Turbo models for testing or for business reasons are mandated to undergo "Turbo Training", despite the fact that newer 911 Turbo models are generally safer and easier to drive.

 Porsche made its first and most significant changes to the 930 for 1978 model year, enlarging the engine bore by 2 mm to a total displacement of 3299 cc and adding an air-to-air intercooler.
-By cooling the pressurised air charge, the intercooler helped increase power output to 300 PS at 5,500 rpm and 412 Nm of torque at 4,000 rpm (DIN); the rear 'whale tail' spoiler was re-profiled and raised slightly to make room for the intercooler and the spoiler was now infamously called the 'tea tray' spoiler by the enthusiasts.
+By cooling the pressurised air charge, the intercooler helped increase power output to 300 PS at 5,500 rpm and 412 Nm of torque at 4,000 rpm (DIN); the rear "whale tail" spoiler was re-profiled and raised slightly to make room for the intercooler and the spoiler was now called the "tea tray" spoiler by the enthusiasts.
 The suspension benefitted from new anti-roll bars, firmer shock absorbers and larger diameter rear torsion bars.
 Porsche also upgraded the brakes to units similar to those used on the 917 race car.
 While the increase in displacement and addition of an intercooler increased power output and torque, these changes also increased the weight of the vehicle, especially the engine, which contributed to a substantial change in the handling and character of the car compared to the earlier 3.0-litre models.